TheThingSystem/steward-ios-library/Examples/Client/TAAS-proxy/README.md

 which may be useful if running a program that talks to the steward, but the steward isn't available locally.

-This example is still a work in progress.
-The TODO list is:

-- repurpose the main screen to show status and console notices from the steward
-    - scrollable, time-aware console messages
-    - last status message

-- use the "betterthansiri" PAC approach

-- test, test, and test!

 Please note that this program is **NOT** intended to be submitted to the AppStore.
 It is for testing and demonstration purposes only!
 Also, the app requires iOS 7.0 or later.